gomathishankar28/ms2_desi_wagon/testing.md

 ## **Enhancements**
 1. Initially the Schedule section was designed to have a table for all screens displayed.
 As my mentor Nishant kumar suggested that table is not a preferred UX design for small screens and I was asked to find an alternative.
     >**Enhancement 1** - Found accordion as an alternative from Bootstrap documentation .
 2. Map-info  window would just show  cityname, address, landmark , timings and day of the visit of the wagon when clicked on each marker.
-As my mentor Nishant kumar suggested to have the ma-info window's height equal to the height of the map on large screens for better presentation
+As my mentor Nishant kumar suggested to have the map-info window's height equal to the height of the map on large screens for better presentation
     >**Enhancement 2** - Added an image of the city to the map-info window so that the height of the map-window matches the height of the map on large screens.
 3. Place order form initially had an text area which requires user to manually enter the grocery item and quantity in it.
-Nishant kumar advised to have more features in th form to increase the use javascript.
+Nishant kumar suggested additional features to increase the use javascript in the project.
     >**Enhancement 3** - Created a drop down for grocery items and quantity and then created a list when the user clicks an "Add to List" button.

     >**Enhancement 4** - Added a delete button enabling the user to delete an item from the list.